 We've compiled this need-to-know guide, including questions to ask each clinic *before* you pay - including a printable cheatsheet.

 Step 1 - What Do You Want From Rehab?

 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.
+But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.

 More Than One Previous Detox?

 Like many things in life, the quality of your experience in a rehab clinic can come down to the breadth and depth of experience of the staff you're working with.

 If you've been detoxed in the past, and are looking for recovery afresh, it's a good idea to check on exactly what detox you'll get.

 The clinic team over the phone should be able to give a rough indication of how they'll approach your treatment.